WheteThunger/DroneLights/README.md

 #### How do I toggle the light on and off?

-Drone lights use the same command (or key bind) for toggling nightvision, flashlights and vehicle lights.
-The client-side console command for this is `lighttoggle`, which is bound to the `f` key by default.
-You can rebind it using the F1 client console or by using the in-game options menu.
+Press your **secondary fire** button.
+Previously, the plugin was able to detect the vanilla action for toggling lights, but a Rust update made it so that command is no longer sent to the server while the player is mounted to a computer station, so that can no longer be detected.

 ## Recommended compatible plugins